wingkeet/getkey/README.md

 a key.
 This function returns a 2-tuple containing the `bytes` representation of the key being pressed and a developer-friendly name of the key.

+### Goals
+- Does not require superuser privileges.
+- Use only standard Python libraries.

+### Limitations
+- Requires Python 3; does not support Python 2.
+- Works only for those Unix versions that support POSIX termios style tty I/O control configured during installation.
+- Developed and tested on Ubuntu 20.04 LTS.

 ### Usage
 The `getkey.py` script can be run directly from the command line:
 ```